Ma-alkuwari/ALKUWARI-CYSE492-AY24-senior-design/README.md

 1. FGSM Attack (not very successful)
 2. BIM Attack (successful)

 The jupyter notebook large reuses the instruction from the **Adversarial Attack on ASR Models** code.
-It's not perfect but can serve as a working code for kicking off the project.
+It can serve as a starting code for kicking off the project.

-### Homework for you (Nov 4, 2024):
+### Homework for you:

 1. **Reproduce** the above steps to make sure each of you can run the jupyter code.
 2. **Create a github repo** with each of you as contributors for developing your project.
-You can start by folking the *Adversarial Attack on ASR Models* repo.
+You can start by folking this repo.
-3. Read, understand, and **present** the methdology of two main Adversarial Attacks:
+3. Read, understand, and **present in detail** the methdology of two main Adversarial Attacks (need to explain the math part):
    1. (Fast Gradient Sign Method (FGSM) , first proposed in this paper: Goodfellow, Ian J. ["Explaining and harnessing adversarial examples." *arXiv preprint arXiv:1412.6572* (2014).](https://arxiv.org/pdf/1412.6572)
    2. Basic Iterative Method (BIM), first proposed in this paper: Kurakin, Alexey, Ian J. Goodfellow, and Samy Bengio. ["Adversarial examples in the physical world." *Artificial intelligence safety and security*.
 Chapman and Hall/CRC, 2018.
 99-112.](https://arxiv.org/pdf/1607.02533)
-4. Play with the **Torchaudio** toolkit and get familar with the Speech-to-Text process.

-**Torchaudio** provides all kinds of pretrained models, datasets for automatic speech recognition application.
+4. Play with the **Torchaudio** toolkit and get familar with the Speech-to-Text process. **Torchaudio** provides all kinds of pretrained models, datasets for automatic speech recognition application.
 Below is a beginner-tutorial FYI: https://pytorch.org/audio/master/tutorials/speech_recognition_pipeline_tutorial.html#sphx-glr-tutorials-speech-recognition-pipeline-tutorial-py